pir8radio/Wheel-Of-Signa/README.md

 This is just a GUI front-end to a crypto game I made as a proof-of-concept.
-The actual game is located here: https://wos.notallmine.net
+The actual game link is in the about section.
+This game uses an on-chain Signum contract to do all of the gaming so it can't be cheated client side.
+The GUI is only a display and easy way to submit info to the gaming contract.